Human uses of reptiles: For entertainment

 In India, snake charming is a traditional roadside show.
 The snake charmer carries a basket that contains a snake to which he plays tunes from his flute, to which the snake appears to dance.
 Snakes respond to the movement of the flute, not the actual noise.

+As pets

 In the Western world, a variety of reptiles including iguanas, turtles, and some snakes (especially docile species such as the ball python and corn snake) are kept as pets; pond turtles were already used as pets in Roman times.
 Reptiles have a strong capacity for learning and can be playful.
-They have specialised diets and require some skill to feed; many lizards and turtles are found on veterinary inspection to be suffering from metabolic bone disease, which can be caused by poor diet or lack of ultraviolet lighting.
+Some have specialised diets and require some skill to feed; many lizards and turtles are found on veterinary inspection to be suffering from metabolic bone disease, which can be caused by poor diet or lack of ultraviolet lighting.
 Poisoning by venomous reptile pets is rare, but bites from large lizards like green iguanas, which are widely kept as pets in the US, are more common, with some 800 cases per year.